 The Today FM School of Radio is back for 2019!
 Our ten week professional course in Radio Production & Podcasting is provisionally scheduled to begin again on October 1st 2019.
 Scroll down for information on the course and on how to book your place.

 What is it?

 The Today FM School of Radio, in association with Independent College Dublin, is a dynamic and highly practical training unit, designed to equip aspiring radio professionals with everything they need to know about how the radio industry works.

-Designed and coordinated by Patrick Haughey, Senior Producer of The Last Word with Matt Cooper, this course is for people who want to learn all about radio, but who don’t have the time to dedicate to a full time programme.
+Designed and coordinated by Patrick Haughey, Podcaster and Senior Producer of Mario’s Sunday Roast on Today FM, this course is for people who want to learn all about radio and podcasting, but who don’t have the time to dedicate to a full time programme.
 Delivered by highly experience radio professionals, all of whom currently work in Ireland’s leading national commercial broadcaster, the course will bring students face to face with some of the country’s top presenters, producers, engineers and marketeers.

 The course is designed to be as practical as possible, combining highly practical class exercises that mirror everyday radio scenarios, and guest speaker presentations.
 Students will also receive their own Zoom digital recorder to use throughout the course and keep afterwards.
 Key skills learned over the first nine weeks of the course are then put in to action in week ten, as students come to the Today FM studios and record an ‘as live’ radio show of their own.

 “The Today FM School of Radio gave me the information and confidence I needed to pursue a career in media” – Una Donovan, graduate